 The grant conditions are listed on your agency's Award Document.
-By accepting this grant, you are obtaining federal funds from the U.S. Department of Justice, Office of Community Oriented Policing Services (the COPS Office).
+By accepting this grant, you are obtaining federal funds from the COPS Office.
 As part of that agreement, your agency acknowledges that it will comply with these conditions (and, if applicable, additional special conditions specific to your agency).
 The section that follows describes in detail each of the award conditions, their rationale, and their implications.
 It also addresses many frequently asked questions.
 If you have additional questions concerning any of these grant conditions, please contact your COPS Grant Program Specialist at 800.421.6770.